neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 - `c.background` ([BackgroundComposer](../werkbank/BackgroundComposer-extension-type.html))
 - `c.overview` ([OverviewComposer](../werkbank/OverviewComposer-extension-type.html))

-Here are two examples of how this could look:
+These two examples show how this could look:
 ```dart
 // An extension used on `c`, adding a knob to control safe areas.
 extension SafeAreaComposerExtension on UseCaseComposer {